Bristol Siddeley Gamma

 The Armstrong Siddeley, later Bristol Siddeley Gamma was a family of rocket engines used in British rocketry, including the Black Knight and Black Arrow launch vehicles.
 They burned kerosene fuel and hydrogen peroxide.
 Their construction was based on a common combustion chamber design, used either singly or in clusters of up to eight.

 They were developed by Armstrong Siddeley in Coventry, which later became Bristol Siddeley in 1959, and finally Rolls-Royce in 1966.

 Engine static testing was carried out at High Down Rocket Test Site, near The Needles on the Isle of Wight (50°39′38.90″N 1°34′38.25″W).
 (Spadeadam in Cumbria wasn't used for testing until Blue Streak, after Gamma).

 Advantages of kerosene / peroxide engines

-Use of kerosene / hydrogen peroxide engines has been a particularly British trait in rocket development, there being few comparable engines (such as the LR-40) from the USA.
+Use of kerosene / hydrogen peroxide engines has been a particularly British trait in rocket development, there being few comparable engines (such as the LR-40 and AR2) from the US.